nabil-k/fluentui-react-native/packages/experimental/Switch/SPEC.md

 #### Cursor interaction

-- Cursor moves onto botton: Should immediately change the styling of the `Switch` so that it appears to be hovered.
+- Cursor moves onto the Switch: Should immediately change the styling of the `Switch` so that it appears to be hovered.
-- Cursor moves out of botton: Should immediately remove the hovered styling of the `Switch`.
+- Cursor moves out of Switch: Should immediately remove the hovered styling of the `Switch`.
 - Mouse click: Should execute the `Switch` and move focus to its target.

 #### Touch interaction